James D. Madden, Unidentified Flying Hyperobject:

 Reviewed by Michael E. Zimmerman

 This well-written, provocative, and insightful book (UFH, for short) shows what can happen when an academic philosopher tackles the metaphysical, epistemological, perceptual, and cultural challenges posed by UFOs.
 Professor James D. Madden brings into the UFO conversation classical philosophers such as Plato and Aristotle, modern thinkers like Nietzsche and Heidegger, contemporary philosophers of mind such as Andy Clark and David Chalmers, and literary theorist Timothy Morton.
-While providing a guided tour of different thinkers, eras, and conceptual frameworks, his narrative moves toward hyperobjects, control structures, modern technology, and the need/occasion for human transformation.
+While providing a guided tour of different thinkers, eras, and conceptual frameworks, Madden's narrative moves toward hyperobjects, control structures, modern technology, and the need/occasion for human transformation.
 Evidently an outstanding teacher, Madden has written a text accessible to serious readers who do not have to be experts in philosophy.
 The table of contents offers a chapter-by-chapter summary that is invaluable if you return to the book after setting it aside (as I reluctantly had to do) for a day or two.
 I highly recommend this book to new as well as to long-term students of UFOs willing to stretch their views about what constitutes “reality.”
 Philosophers writing about the UFO should encourage our colleagues to look into the matter for themselves, although with the caveat that they may become more interested in the matter than they had anticipated.

 Madden reports that he was persuaded to investigate UFOs by the 2017 New York Times story about a secret, multimillion-dollar DoD study about UFOs (and other anomalous phenomena, as it turned out).
 During his research, he read religious studies professor Diana Pasulksa’s well-received book, American Cosmic, which raised important issues that he decided to explore from a philosophical perspective.

 At the outset of UFH, Madden invites readers to step back and ask: How might the limits of human cognition and experience shape our interpretation of UFOs?
 Philosophers pay special attention to cognition, because it is the instrument by which philosophical investigation is carried out.
 In an extraordinarily complex and hierarchically nested universe, Madden notes, finite human cognition must constantly simplify and ignore matters that are either irrelevant to ordinary human life or fail to conform with acceptable topics for conversation.
 Given human suspicion of the unknown, reports of anomalous phenomena—such as UFOs, fairies, ghosts, clairvoyance, NDEs and so on—have often been either ignored or shunned.
 As Rice University professor Jeff Kripal reminds us, we prefer a tidy world that has no place for “supernatural” phenomena.
-Like Kripal, however, Madden maintains that some anomalous phenomena may offer glimpses of higher or levels--or at least different domains--of nature than are ordinarily accessible to us.
+Like Kripal, however, Madden maintains that some anomalous phenomena may offer glimpses of higher or levels or at least different domains of nature than are ordinarily accessible to us.
 Hence, we should pay attention to the potential significance of such super natural encounters.

 As Madden reminds us, Plato’s famous allegory of the cave contrasts human ignorance with the far superior knowledge available to those who have been somehow freed (at least temporarily) from their bondage in the cave and who reach the surface, where they gradually gain intellectual and spiritual insights, all of which are illuminated by a sun so bright it cannot be gazed upon directly.
 Former prisoners who return to the cave in hopes of sharing their newfound insight are told to keep such ideas to themselves.
 Soon enough the hard-won insight fades from memory.
 Plato indicates that wisdom arises from recalling what we once knew but have since forgotten.